Matroids, Delta-matroids and Embedded Graphs: Ribbon graphs

 We identify the edges of $G$ with those of $G^A$ using the natural correspondence.
 Table~\ref{tablecontractrg} shows the local effect of partial duality on an edge $e$ (highlighted in bold) of a ribbon graph $G$.
 The ribbon graphs are identical outside of the regions shown.
 In fact Table~\ref{tablecontractrg} serves as a perfectly adequate definition of partial duality for this paper.

 Observe from Table~\ref{tablecontractrg} that $e$ is a bridge of $G$ if and only if $e$ is a trivial orientable loop in $G^{e}$; $e$ is a non-loop non-bridge edge of $G$ if and only if $e$ is a non-trivial orientable loop in $G^{e}$; and $e$ is a (non-)trivial non-orientable loop in $G$ if and only if $e$ is a (non-)trivial non-orientable loop in $G^{e}$.
-We also record the following basic properties of partial duality for use later. \begin{proposition}[Chmutov \cite{Ch1}] Let $G$ be a ribbon graph and $A, B\subseteq E(G)$.
-Then \begin{enumerate} \item $G^{E(G)}=G^*$ and $G^{\emptyset}=G$; \item $(G^A)^B=G^{A\triangle B}$; \item $G/e= G^{e}\ba e$. \end{enumerate} \end{proposition} Note that it follows from the proposition that partial duals may be formed one edge at a time.
-Also note that the form of the final part of the proposition is very similar to that of the second part of Lemma~\ref{le:delcondual1}.
+We also record the following basic properties of partial duality for use later. \begin{proposition}[Chmutov~\cite{Ch1}] Let $G$ be a ribbon graph and $A, B\subseteq E(G)$.
+Then \begin{enumerate} \item $G^{E(G)}=G^*$ and $G^{\emptyset}=G$; \item $(G^A)^B=G^{A\triangle B}$; \item $G/e= G^{e}\ba e$; \item $G$ is orientable if and only if $G^A$ is orientable. \end{enumerate} \end{proposition} Note that it follows from the proposition that partial duals may be formed one edge at a time.
+Also note that the form of Item~\ref{p.pd2.3} of the proposition is very similar to that of the second part of Lemma~\ref{le:delcondual1}.
 We will return to this later.